Securing Planning Permission Without the Headache

 Do I always need a build-over agreement?

-If your planned extension or new building is within 3 metres of a public sewer, yes.
-It is a legal requirement.
-If you build without one, the water authority has the right to tear down the structure to access their pipes.
+If your planned extension, conservatory, or new outbuilding is within 3 metres of a public sewer, yes.
+It is a strict legal requirement.
+If you build without one, the water authority has the statutory right to tear down the structure to access their pipes.

 What happens if I don't get one?

-Building without an agreement can cause major issues when trying to sell your property, as the buyer's solicitor will request the documentation.
-You may also be liable for any damage caused to the public sewer.
+Building without an agreement will cause major issues when trying to sell your property, as the buyer's solicitor will request the documentation.
+You may also be held financially liable for any damage caused to the public sewer by your foundations.

 How long does the CCTV survey take?

-A standard pre-build CCTV drainage survey for a residential property usually takes between 1 to 2 hours.
-We provide the reports and footage shortly after completion so you can submit your application without delay.
+A standard pre-build CCTV drainage survey for a residential property usually takes between 1 to 2 hours on site.
+We process the data and provide the comprehensive WRC-approved reports and footage shortly after completion so you can submit your application without delay.

-Can you guarantee the water authority will approve it?
+Can you guarantee Thames Water will approve it?

-While we cannot guarantee approval (as that depends on your architectural plans), we guarantee that our CCTV drainage survey reports meet the strict WRC standards required by all UK water authorities, including Thames Water.
+While we cannot guarantee the final approval (as that depends on the specifics of your architectural plans and foundation design), we absolutely guarantee that our CCTV drainage survey reports meet the strict WRC standards required by Thames Water and all other UK water authorities.